 Applications for Phase II funding may be submitted to either the SBIR or STTR program regardless of which program (SBIR or STTR) your Phase I award was granted.
 However, the respective minimum level of effort requirements, i.e., small business participation, must be met.
-Please refer to "Restrictions on the Level of Small Business Participation" below.
+Please refer to "Restrictions on the Level of SBC participation" below.